TeamNCMC/cuisto/README.md

     ```
 6. (Optional) Download the latest release from [here](https://github.com/TeamNCMC/cuisto/releases/latest) (choose "Source code (zip)) and unzip it on your computer.
 You can copy the `scripts/` folder to get access to the QuPath and Python scripts.
 You can check the notebooks in `docs/demo_notebooks` as well !

-The `cuisto` will be then available in Python from anywhere as long as the `cuisto-env` conda environment is activated.
+The `cuisto` package will be then available in Python from anywhere as long as the `cuisto-env` conda environment is activated.
 You can get started by looking and using the [Jupyter notebooks](#using-notebooks).

 For more complete installation instructions, see the [documentation](https://teamncmc.github.io/cuisto/main-getting-started.html#slow-start).